 Also in the Sarria-Sant Gervasi district, Tres Torres is a quiet residential area in the northwest corner of Barcelona.
 Most apartments provide garage space for two cars with each unit.
 It is, however, not recommended for young people without a car, as it is some way outside the city centre.

 The area is served by the FGC suburban train and has an excellent bus network, but metro stops are scarce.
-There is an excellent municipal market, some supermarkets, and the Avenue Diagonal shopping area is close by.
+There is a wonderful municipal market, some supermarkets, and the Avenue Diagonal shopping area is nearby.

 St Gervasi

 To the north of the old city, St Gervasi is one of the most central districts in Barcelona, located north of L’Eixample and west of Gracia.
-Rental prices are relatively affordable, but parking can be troublesome, although many apartment buildings offer parking spaces.
+Rental prices are relatively affordable compared to Pedralbes and Sarria, but parking can be troublesome, although many apartment buildings offer parking spaces.
+The area attracts many business professionals due to its central location and networking opportunities.

 Shopping possibilities are unlimited, and there is no shortage of bars and restaurants.
-The FGC suburban train connects St Gervasi to Placa Catalunya and buses cross the district in all directions.
-As this area is quite central, walking is also an option, and the John Talabot School is fairly close by.
+The FGC suburban train connects St Gervasi to Placa Catalunya, and buses cross the district in all directions.
+As this area is quite central, walking is also an option, and the John Talabot School is located nearby in the Sant Gervasi neighbourhood.

 St Just Desvern and Esplugues de Llobregat

 Located in northwest Barcelona, St Just Desvern and Esplugues de Llobregat are spacious inner suburbs with plenty of green space, tennis clubs, and even horse-riding facilities.
-Both areas are popular with expatriates and convenient for the American School of Barcelona.
+Both areas are popular with international residents and convenient for the American School of Barcelona.

 A car is essential here as there are no metros or trains, and buses to the city centre take over an hour.
 That said, traffic congestion can be a real problem when driving to work.
 These suburbs are completely self-sufficient, with plenty of supermarkets and small, traditional shops.